flutter-it/docs/docs/documentation/watch_it/watching_streams_and_futures.md

 #### Allowing Stream Changes (allowStreamChange)

-By default, `watchStream` expects the stream factory function to be called once and return the same stream instance.
-If you expect your stream to change between rebuilds (like when switching rooms), set `allowStreamChange: true`:
+By default, `watchStream` behaves differently depending on how you provide the stream:

+- **With `select` function:** Calls the selector once to prevent creating multiple streams on every rebuild
+- **With `target` parameter:** Throws an error if the stream instance changes between rebuilds

+Set `allowStreamChange: true` if you expect the stream to legitimately change between rebuilds:

 <<< @/../code_samples/lib/watch_it/watch_stream_allow_change.dart#example

-**What happens:**
+**What happens with `allowStreamChange: true`:**
 - `watchStream` detects when the stream instance changes
 - Automatically unsubscribes from the old stream
 - Subscribes to the new stream